polar-app/polar-app/.journals/BURTON.md

 - I have the new DOM text stuff working... so now I need to figure out how to get the text highlighter to work...

+- the epub viewer is writing to an iframe.
+This kind of breaks our viewer in that:
+    - the annotation highlighter won't work
+    - the DOM text overlay algorithm won't work.

 # 2020-02-27

 Trying to determine where to resume my coding.
 I think I can have the DOM